qyjava/android_touch/README.md

 android_touch: TouchInput : writeInputEvent : 3 : 57 : -1
 android_touch: TouchInput : writeInputEvent : 0 : 0 : 0
 ```

-## Who is using it?

-Used internally by [Bobble Keyboard](https://bobbleapp.me/home) for their keyboard automation.